Adiabatic freezing of long-range quantum correlations in spin chains: Abstract

 \section{Abstract}

-Establishing long-range quantum correlation is an integral part of several quantum information processing tasks.
 We consider a process to create quasi long-range quantum discord between the non-interacting end spins of a quantum spin chain, with the end spins weakly coupled to the bulk of the chain.
-We find that the process is not only capable of creating long-range quantum correlation but the latter remains frozen, when certain weak end-couplings are adiabatically varied, provided they are below certain thresholds.
-We term this phenomenon as adiabatic freezing of quantum correlation, which is robust to moderate thermal fluctuations.
-We also find that the energy gap of the system can remain frozen for the adiabatic variations.
-Moreover, considering the end spins as probes, we show that the freezing length can detect the anisotropy transition in quantum $XY$ spin chains.
+The process is not only capable of creating long-range quantum correlation but the latter remains frozen, when certain weak end-couplings are adiabatically varied below certain thresholds.
+We term this phenomenon as adiabatic freezing of quantum correlation.
+We observe that the freezing is robust to moderate thermal fluctuations and {is intrinsically related to the cooperative properties of the quantum spin chain.
+In particular, we} find that the energy gap of the system remains frozen for these adiabatic variations, {and moreover,} considering the end spins as probes, we show that the {interval of freezing} can detect the anisotropy transition in quantum \emph{XY} spin chains. {Importantly, the adiabatic freezing of long-range quantum correlations can be simulated with contemporary experimental techniques.}